 Select from a list of common pre-programmed material velocities or enter your own with ease.

-PosiTector UTG probes transmit an ultrasonic pulse into the material to be measured.
+PosiTector UTG ultrasonic thickness probes transmit an ultrasonic pulse into the material to be measured.
 This pulse travels through the material towards the other side.
 When it encounters an interface such as air (back wall) or another material, the pulse is reflected back to the probe.
-The time required for the pulse to propogate through the material is measured by the gauge, represented as t1 and t2 below.
+The time required for the pulse to propagate through the material is measured by the ultrasonic thickness gauge, represented as t1 and t2 below.

 Single-echo PosiTector UTG C (and PosiTector UTG M and UTG P probes in single-echo mode) probes feature a dual element transducer with automatic V-Path compensation.
 Thickness is determined by measuring t1 (uncoated) or t2 (coated), dividing it by two and then multiplying by the velocity of sound for that material (steel).
 See Figure 1.

 For uncoated materials, t1 related directly to material thickness.
 When a material is coated, the propagation time is increased and is shown above as t2.